carpentries-incubator/workflows-nextflow/episodes/03-processes.md

   """
 }
 ~~~
+{: .source}

+> # String interpolation
 > A process script can contain any string format supported by the Groovy programming language.
 This allows us to use string interpolation or multiline string as in the script above.
-Refer to String interpolation for more information.
+Refer to [String interpolation](https://seqera.io/training/#_string_interpolation) for more information.
 {: .callout}

-> Since Nextflow uses the same Bash syntax for variable substitutions in strings, Bash environment variables need to be escaped using \ character.
+> Since Nextflow uses the same Bash syntax for variable substitutions in strings, Bash environment variables need to be escaped using `\` character.
 {: .callout}

 ~~~
 process foo {
   script: